NilavPatel/np-time-picker-package/projects/np-time-picker/README.md

 ````
 Angular 8 time-picker component
-Example is given in git repository.
+Example is given in github repository.
 ````

 ````